 Services: Technical Assistance, Assessment, Program Development, Training

-Technical Expertise: Family Planning & Reproductive Health, Health Supply Chain Management, Universal Health Coverage, Infectious Diseases, Maternal Health, Newborn and Child Health , Nutrition, Social and Behavior Change
+Technical Expertise: Family Planning & Reproductive Health, Health Supply Chain Management, Health Systems Strengthening, Infectious Diseases, Maternal Health, Newborn and Child Health , Nutrition, Social and Behavior Change

 With a population of 96 million, Ethiopia is the second most populous country in Africa.
 In 2013, Ethiopia achieved the Millennium Development Goal 4 by reducing under five child mortality to 68/1000 live birth.

 Although Ethiopia is justifiably proud of gains in contraceptive prevalence, its rate of population growth is still high.
 Without ongoing gains in family planning (FP) use, the population will double to 150 million by 2035.
 This places an unsupportable burden on families, communities, and a nation facing chronic food shortages in many regions and environmental degradation, particularly in high biodiversity areas.